apache/allura/Allura/docs/platform_tour.rst

 queried to determine whether the identified user has authority to send an email to the given app/topic combination by calling `c.app.has_access(user, topic)`.
-If the user has access, the message is decomposed into its component parts (if a multipart MIME-encoded message) and one `audit` message is generated for each part with the following fields:
+If the user has access, the message is decomposed into its component parts (if a multipart MIME-encoded message) and `c.app.handle_message(topic, message)` is called for each part with the following components to the `msg` dict:

 headers
   The actual headers parsed from the body of the message